 Massage therapy is my second attempt at a career, and, so far, it's been a great choice.
 I moved to Washington from the east coast in early 2011, after leaving a 12-year career as a research scientist.
 I began my massage studies a couple of weeks after arriving here, and graduated from the Massage Connection School of Natural Healing in Tacoma in late 2011.

 So, how did I make the jump from scientist to licensed massage therapist?
-I became a scientist because I wanted to help people, but that environment caused a certain level of disillusionment.
-A layoff in late 2010 gave me an opportunity to reorganize.
+I became a scientist because I wanted to help people, but a layoff in late 2010 gave me an opportunity to reorganize.
 I knew I wanted to help people and that I loved biology.
 While working with a company-supplied career counselor, I stumbled across massage therapy.
 I'd never had a massage, but it sounded intriguing.
 I made a leap of faith, and here I am.
 It's a good thing that I love massage!

 Some of the types of massage that I may incorporate into a session include Swedish massage, deep tissue techniques, and trigger point therapy.
 I am certified in Myoskeletal Alignment Technique for the upper body, which is used to balance the body in order to restore proper function and prevent injury.
 I have also obtained my intraoral massage endorsement in WA state, which allows for work inside the mouth to assist with conditions such as temporomandibular joint disorder (TMJ disorder, or TMD).